LHR - DUB

 The average price of all round-trip flights from London Heathrow Airport to Dublin clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Dublin on a Friday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to Dublin on a Thursday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Monday is the most expensive day to fly from London to Dublin.
-For your return ticket, we recommend flying on a Thursday and avoiding Sundays for the best deals.
+For your return ticket, we recommend flying on a Sunday and avoiding Tuesdays for the best deals.

 What is the cheapest month to fly from London Heathrow Airport to Dublin?